fyelic/fyelic-micropython/examples/duPontConnectors.md

 # FYELIC DuPont Connector Covers
-Our 3D Printed DuPont covers are great for organizing wires and ensuring a secure connection between male andfemale ends.
+Our 3D Printed DuPont covers are great for organizing wires and ensuring a secure connection between male and female ends.
 Currently, there are 2, 4, 6, and 8-wire covers available at FYELIC.
 Talk to a Red Vest to check one out.